ocean-mapping-group/ocean-mapping-group.github.io/grid/gtopo2ascii.md

 | `-maxlon <degrees>` | Defines the maximum longitude (eastern boundary) of a geographic bounding box for extraction. | `-maxlon -63.0` |
 | `-minlon <degrees>` | Defines the minimum longitude (western boundary) of a geographic bounding box for extraction. | `-minlon -67.0` |
 | `-v` | Enable verbose output. | |

+## How It Works
+1.  **File Opening:** Opens the binary `.DEM` file for reading and the ASCII `.HDR` file for reading.
+2.  **Header Parsing:** Reads the `.HDR` file to extract metadata such as `ncols` (number of columns), `nrows` (number of rows), `latitude`, `longitude` (of the origin), and `cellsize` (pixel resolution in degrees).
+3.  **Data Processing Loop:** Reads the `.DEM` file, which contains 16-bit signed integer elevation values, row by row and column by column:
+    *   Reads a 16-bit `elevation` value.
+    *   If `elevation` matches the `invalid_value`, it is skipped.
+    *   Calculates the `latitude` and `longitude` for the current pixel using the origin coordinates and `cellsize`.
+    *   If geographic bounding box options (`-maxlat`, `-minlat`, `-maxlon`, `-minlon`) are specified, it checks if the current pixel falls within these bounds.
+    *   Prints `latitude`, `longitude`, and `elevation` to standard output.

+## Output Files
+The tool prints space-separated `latitude longitude elevation` values to standard output, which can be redirected to a file.

+## Dependencies
+*   `support.h`: For general utility functions and error handling.

+## Notes
+GTOPO30 is a global digital elevation model with a horizontal grid spacing of 30 arc seconds.
+This tool provides a way to extract subsets of this data in a simple, generic ASCII XYZ format suitable for further processing or visualization in other GIS or plotting software.
+It handles the binary 16-bit signed integer format specific to GTOPO30.

 ## Output
 The tool prints space-separated `latitude longitude elevation` values to standard output, which can be redirected to a file.